jiarong-wu/mlflux/README.md

 * `time_series` flux preparation and off-line evaluation
 * `fluxop` supposed to be flux preparation but haven't moved code from time_series to this one
 * `metrics.py` some metrics helper function.
 TO-DO: move this to mlflux/gotm.py
 * `ows_papa/` contains all the observational variables used to compute fluxes.
 The folder itself is not tracked in this repo but can be copied from [this stable version of GOTM code](https://github.com/gotm-model/code/archive/v5.2.1.tar.gz).
 The same code (v5.2.1) is used in Basilisk's S interface with GOTM.
+(When running gotm, some of these files need to be renamed, e.g. heat_flux_papa.dat -> heatflux.dat.)

 ### Others
 Codes that I stole from other people.